-The beginning of the structured query determines which objects should appear as the results.
-To do so, click on the type icon for the first condition and select "Choose type" in the menu, the input mask then starts in which the name of the object can be entered.
+The root of the structured query determines which objects should appear as the results.
+To do so, click on the type icon for the first condition and select Choose type in the menu, the input mask then starts in which the name of the type can be entered.

-Alternatively, you can simply overwrite the text behind the type icon with the name of the object.
+Alternatively, you can simply overwrite the text after the type icon with the name of the type.